On weight distributions of perfect colorings and completely regular codes: Distributions with respect to some sets

-I.e., $(g\trn f)$ is a perfect structure over $H^{k}_q$ with parameters $\frac 1m S$.
-Taking into account the following simple fact, we see that our problem is reduced to the calculation of the weight distribution of this new perfect structure with respect to the zero vertex. \begin{lemma} The distance from a vertex $x$ to $R$ coincides with the distance from $\tilde g(x)$ to the zero. \end{lemma} So, we can use the results of the previous section to calculate the weight distribution of $f$ with respect to $R$.
+That is, $(g\trn f)$ is a perfect structure over $H^{k}_q$ with parameters $\frac 1m S$.
+Taking into account the following simple fact, we see that our problem is reduced to the calculation of the weight distribution of this new perfect structure with respect to the zero vertex. \begin{lemma} The distance from a vertex $x$ to $R$ coincides with the distance from $\tilde g(x)$ to the zero. \end{lemma} \begin{proof} Clearly, modifying $x$ in one position, we vanish at most one element of $\tilde g(x)$.
+On the other hand, as follows from Lemma~\ref{l:mA}, at least one (indeed, any) element can be vanished in such a way.
+So, the statement of the lemma is proved by induction on the number of nonzero elements in $\tilde g(x)$.